Curated by: Madelyn

 Castles in Medieval Europe began their development following the Norman Conquest in 1066 which marked the transition from Anglo-Saxon rule to the dominance of the Normans in England.
 These originally wooden structures were created as a response to the growing and changing needs with defense and governance.
-More commonly serving as a place for rulers and conquers to be able to station troops within a fortified location, also allowing a symbol of control for neighboring territory.
-Castles have also been known to be used for political purposes, such as administration and residence.
-Through years of development and evolution to the design and use of castles, we are now left with these massive and quite extraordinary works of art.
+More commonly serving as a place for rulers and conquers to be able to station troops within a fortified location, they also allowed for a symbol of control for neighboring territory.
+Castles have also been known to be used for political purposes, such as residence and administration.
+Throughout years of development and evolution to the design and use of castles, we are now left with these massive and quite extraordinary works of art.

 The Evolution in the Architecture of Castles

-Originally, the design of castles were simple, consisting of a single tower made of stone, which was protected by a surrounding palisade and moat.
+Originally the design of castles were simple, consisting of a single tower made of stone, which was protected by a surrounding palisade (a fence with made up of pointed stakes) and a moat.
 During the Golden Age of Medieval Europe (c.
-1220 to 1286), this style of architecture underwent a great evolution to form more complex structures with many new features.
+1220 to 1286), this style of architecture underwent a gradual evolution to form more complex structures with many new features.
 This included double or even triple-walls surrounding castles, allowing for greater protection during sieges.

 (image 18)

-However, this transition did have its consqeunces.
-Although stone was more durable, it also costed more.
-This put a strain on on the king's income, taking up about 40% of it.
-Manual labor cranked up in demand as well, each build needing at least 3,000 workers to build one stone castle including carpenters, blacksmiths, masons, as well as other unskilled laborers who would dig into the Earth.
+However, this transition did have its consequences financially.
+Stone was more durable, but it also costed more.
+This put a strain on the king's annual income, taking up approximately 40% of it.
+Manual labor cranked up in demand as well, each building needing at least 3,000 workers to build one stone castle including carpenters, blacksmiths, masons, as well as other unskilled laborers who would dig into the Earth.

 The development of castles by the Normans had a significant effect on the advancement of military usage, and a major impact on the political history of Medieval Europe.
 Today, castles are likely known as a grand place of living for a king or queen, this however has not always been the case with the use of castles throughout history.